playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaActionsComposition.md

 > **Note:**  [`play.mvc.Security.Authenticated`](api/java/play/mvc/Security.Authenticated.html) and [`play.cache.Cached`](api/java/play/cache/Cached.html) annotations and the corresponding predefined Actions are shipped with Play.
 See the relevant API documentation for more information.

+## Action annotations and WebSocket action methods

+By default, action composition is not applied when handling `WebSocket`s.
+A guide how to enable action composition, including an example, can be found in the [[WebSockets documentation|JavaWebSockets#WebSockets-and-Action-composition]].

 ## Defining custom action annotations

 You can also mark action composition with your own annotation, which must itself be annotated using `@With`: